zowe/docs-site/docs/user-guide/ze-use-cics-resources.md

    The resource is disabled.
 A disabled resource is identified by a `(Disabled)` indicator next to its name.

-4. To enable resource, right-click a disabled program, local transaction, or local file **[is this correct? i'm looking to confirm that resource = prog, transact, file]** and select the **Enable [CICS resource]** option from the context menu to re-enable it.
+4. To enable resource, right-click a disabled program, local transaction, or local file and select the **Enable [CICS resource]** option from the context menu to re-enable it.

 ![Zowe CICS Explorer Disable and Enable](../images/ze-cics/disable-enable.gif)